Chromatic numbers of Cayley graphs of abelian groups: Cases of small dimension and rank

 As we show in the proofs of our main theorems, when an abelian Cayley graph $X$ has an associated $2\times 2$ or $3\times 2$ Heuberger matrix, an optimal coloring for $X$ can always be realized as a pullback, via a graph homomorphism, of a coloring of a circulant graph.
 We pose the question (akin to that asked in \cite{MathOverflow}): Is that statement true for all connected, finite-degree abelian Cayley graphs?

 Moreover, we propose the following conjecture: Let $X$ be a standardized abeliam Cayley graph with an associated Heuberger matrix $M_X$.
-If $X$ does not have loops, and the determinant of every $2\times 2$ minor of $M_X$ is divisible by $3$, then $X$ is $3$-colorable.
+If $X$ does not have loops, and the rank over $\mathbb{Z}_3$ of the reduction of $M_X$ modulo $3$ is $\leq 1$, then $X$ is $3$-colorable.

-This article depends heavily on \cite{Cervantes-Krebs-general}, which we will refer to frequently.
+This article depends heavily on \cite{Cervantes-Krebs-general-publilshed}, which we will refer to frequently.
 The reader should assume that all notation, terminology, and theorems used but not explained here are explained there.